 The Rev. Dr. Kendra Grams

 Kendra has served as pastor of First Presbyterian Church of Hudson since 2018.
 She is passionate about embodying God’s expansive and welcoming love for all, following Jesus’ way of justice and peace, and leaning into the creative work of the Holy Spirit.
-In the wider community, Kendra serves as the Chair of the Presbytery of Twin Cities Area Anti-Racism Task Force, offers coaching as an International Coaching Federation coach in training, and contributes to the River Channel’s interfaith Diverse Voices Shared Visions conversations and Western Wisconsin Journal Conversations with Clergy.
+In the wider community, Kendra serves as the Chair of the Presbytery of Twin Cities Area Anti-Racism Task Force, offers coaching as an International Coaching Federation coach in training, and moderates the River Channel’s Western Wisconsin Journal Conversations with Clergy.

 Kendra holds a Bachelor of Arts from Coe College in Cedar Rapids, Iowa, with majors in Biology and German Studies and a minor in Religion; a Masters of Divinity from McCormick Theological Seminary in Chicago, Illinois; and a Doctorate of Ministry in Church Leadership Excellence from Wesley Theological Seminary in Washington, D.C.
 Her doctoral thesis project explored how to build partnerships between congregations and social service agencies to move families caught in the cycle of intergenerational poverty toward self-sufficiency.

 Director of Music and Liturgical Arts

 Jody Branson has served as Director of Music and Liturgical Arts at First Presbyterian since 1990.
 She accompanies all congregational singing and all choirs, directs the bell choir, and provides leadership for all the music and arts ministries of the congregation.